dtf-gems/dtf-skeleton/README.md

 - In lib/, change the directory name from 'dtf-skeleton' to the name of your gem.
 - In lib/, rename dtf-skeleton.rb to match the name of your gem.
 - In spec/spec_helper.rb, change the dtf-skeleton require to require your gem.
+- In spec/, rename dtf-skeleton directory to the name of your gem.
+- In spec/dtf-skeleton/, rename dtf_skeleton_spec.rb to match the name of your gem.
+- In spec/dtf-skeleton/dtf_skeleton_spec.rb, rename all occurances of 'dtf-skeleton' to match the name of your gem.
+Ignore case, being sure to look at Gem.loaded_specs line.

 Follow the remaining instructions in this README.